 A Thrive Assessment will inform relational responses and activities to support the child’s developmental needs.
 The child’s progress will determine when the child is ready to reintegrate fully into class.

-Who’s who in The Oasis centre?
+Who’s who in Support Base?

 Miss Rider – Higher Level Teaching Assistant and Meal Time Supervisor.